CPAN-Security/security.metacpan.org/docs/supplychain-sbom.md

 Operates within a [Collaboration Ecosystem](#collaboration-ecosystem).
 Ensures the integrity and availability of the public source code repository.
 Facilitates collaboration through the hosting of the server components used by git, bzr or similar tooling.
-May assist in updating some SBOM metadata fields.
+May assist in updating some SBOM metadata attributes.

 * See also
   * [Distributor](#distributor)